 Cause what else should I have expected than what I received?

 My depression was inevitable.
 My pain was inevitable.

 I was weak of mind, with little to no internal strength.
 With the beliefs I held about myself, and life, and all those around me, what I experienced was destined.
 There was nowhere else that life could have led.
 I was always heading towards that disaster, and if it didn’t happen then, it would have happened later, at the next crisis.

 Because the poorly built house has to fall eventually.
 It may weather a storm, or two, or three, but each is as the end of the world, and there’s always a stronger storm to come.

-My life, then, would have surely gotten worse, if it didn’t soon get better; if I didn’t realize then and there that so long as I remained weak, and sad, and a loser, my depression would only get stronger, my Self would only become worse.
+My life, then, would have surely gotten worse, if it didn’t soon get better – if I didn’t realize then and there that so long as I remained weak, and sad, and a loser, my depression would only get stronger, and my Self would only become worse.